lamhq/tech-notes/elasticsearch/3-concepts.md

 When we discussed index, get, and delete requests previously, we pointed out that every document has a `_version` number that is incremented whenever a document is changed.
 Elasticsearch uses this `_version` number to ensure that changes are applied in the correct order.
 If an older version of a document arrives after a new version, it can simply be ignored.

 We can take advantage of the `_version` number to ensure that conflicting changes made by our application do not result in data loss.
-We do this by specifying the ver sion number of the document that we wish to change.
+We do this by specifying the version number of the document that we wish to change.
 If that version is no longer current, our request fails.

 Now imagine that we want to edit the document: we load its data into a web form, make our changes, and then save the new version.